-I’ll admit it, I’d never done an applique until a couple weeks ago because I always thought it would be complicated.
+I’ll admit it.
+I’d never done an applique until a couple of weeks ago because I always thought it would be complicated.
 I was SO wrong!
-Other than accidentially fusing one piece to the ironing board the whole process was fast and easy.
+Other than accidentally fusing one piece to the ironing board, the whole process was fast and easy.
 I used Wonder-Under (Pellon 725 Heavy-Duty Wonder-Under Transfer Web).
-You could also use Heat n Bond but I haven’t tried it and I had no complaints with the Wonder-Under.
+You could also use Heat n Bond, but I haven’t tried it, and I had no complaints with the Wonder-Under.
 So here we go!

-1a.
-If you’re doing a specific shape (like a letter) trace your shape onto the smooth side of the Wonder-Under (WU).
-This is the back so trace your design backwards.
-Then cut out a piece of fabric larger than the piece of WU so you don’t get the glue on your ironing board.
+If you’re doing a specific shape (like a letter), trace your shape onto the smooth side of the Wonder-Under (WU).
+This is the back so trace your design backward.
+Then cut out a piece of fabric larger than the piece of WU, so you don’t get the glue on your ironing board.
 I now know this from experience.

-4. Peel off the back of the WU and your applique is complete and ready to be used!
-Part of the wonder is that this is heat activated so after peeling off the backing you have a smooth non-sticky backing.
+Peel off the back of the WU, and your applique is complete and ready to be used!
+Part of the wonder is that this is heat-activated, so you have a smooth, non-sticky backing after peeling off the backing.

-5. To use the applique, position it onto your surface, fire up your iron again and iron it into place.
+To use the applique, position it onto your surface, fire up your iron again, and iron it into place.
 Now it is permanently fixed in place.
-If you want you can straight stitch or zig zag stitch around the edges.
-Because the WU is heat activated it’s not sticky and won’t gum up your sewing maching.
+You can straight stitch or zig-zag stitch around the edges if you want.
+Because the WU is heat-activated, it’s not sticky and won’t gum up your sewing machine.

 Here are the finished appliques before they were put to use.
 To see the final projects check out this post for Appliqued Baby Onesies.